cxfos/visage/README.md

 - **Source Code Mapping**
   Automatically locate the file and line range that generated the selected DOM element.

-- **AI Prompting Integration**
+- **Prompt Integration**
-  Seamlessly send selected code to Cursor AI for intelligent suggestions and refactors.
+  Seamlessly send selected code to AI tools or use it to inform refactoring.

 - **Framework-Aware**
   Designed for projects using React, Next.js, or similar virtual DOM libraries.